Physical Therapy CEU Faculty

 Warren Hammer, DC, M.S., DABCO

-Warren Hammer DC, MS, DABCO has been in practice in Norwalk, Connecticut, USA for the past 50 years.
+Dr. Hammer DC, MS, DABCO has been in practice in Norwalk, Connecticut, USA for the past 60 years.
 He has studied numerous soft-tissue methods and applies them to the practice of chiropractic.
-He has lectured nationally and internationally and recently completed his third edition of Functional Soft-Tissue Examination and Treatment by Manual Methods available from Jones & Bartlett publishers.
-He writes a regular column for Dynamic Chiropractic and has written articles for prominent journals such as Chiropractic Sports Medicine, the Journal of Manipulative and Physiological Therapeutics, Chiropractic Technique and the Journal of Bodywork and Movement Therapies.
-Dr. Hammer has been a consultant and instructor for Graston Technique® since 2001.
-About three years ago Dr. Hammer became certified in the use of Fascial Manipulation© (FM) after spending two weeks in Italy under the tutelage of Luigi Stecco, PT.
-FM has been taught in Europe for the past fifteen years and presently throughout the world.
-As of 2013 he has become a certified instructor and is introducing this method of treatment with Antonio Stecco, MD and Stefano Casadei, PT into the U.S.
+He has lectured nationally and internationally and completed his third edition of Functional Soft-Tissue Examination and Treatment by Manual Methods available from Jones & Bartlett publishers.
+He writes a column often for Dynamic Chiropractic and has written articles for prominent journals such as Chiropractic Sports Medicine, the Journal of Manipulative and Physiological Therapeutics, Chiropractic Technique and the Journal of Bodywork and Movement Therapies.
+Dr. Hammer was also a consultant and instructor for Graston Technique®.

 Leon Chaitow, ND, DO (UK)